This information is intended for use by health professionals

-Clinical studies have indicated absence of clinically significant respiratory depression but caution should be exercised in patients already severely compromised.
-A reduced dose may therefore be appropriate.
+Clinical studies have indicated absence of clinically significant respiratory depression but caution should be exercised in patients whose respiratory system is already compromised.

 Patients with moderate to severe renal impairment should be given a reduced dose as the effect in these patients may be prolonged and increased.
-Cerebral sensitivity may also be increased.
 Patients with hepatic impairment should be given a reduced dose as opioid analgesics may precipitate coma in these patients.